Elevation: Aviation

-In aviation the term elevation or aerodrome elevation is defined by the ICAO as the highest point of the landing area.
+In aviation, the term elevation or aerodrome elevation is defined by the ICAO as the highest point of the landing area.
 It is often measured in feet and can be found in approach charts of the aerodrome.
 It is not to be confused with terms such as the altitude or height.

 Maps and GIS

 GIS or geographic information system is a computer system that allows for visualizing, manipulating, capturing, and storage of data with associated attributes.
 GIS offers better understanding of patterns and relationships of the landscape at different scales.
 Tools inside the GIS allow for manipulation of data for spatial analysis or cartography.

-A topographical map is the main type of map used to depict elevation, often through use of contour lines.
+A topographical map is the main type of map used to depict elevation, often through contour lines.

 In a Geographic Information System (GIS), digital elevation models (DEM) are commonly used to represent the surface (topography) of a place, through a raster (grid) dataset of elevations.
 Digital terrain models are another way to represent terrain in GIS.

 USGS (United States Geologic Survey) is developing a 3D Elevation Program (3DEP) to keep up with growing needs for high quality topographic data.
 3DEP is a collection of enhanced elevation data in the form of high quality LiDAR data over the conterminous United States, Hawaii, and the U.S. territories.
 There are three bare earth DEM layers in 3DEP which are nationally seamless at the resolution of 1/3, 1, and 2 arcseconds.